nikitbisht/Cat-Dog-Classifier/README.md

    This will ensure that all required libraries are installed in your environment.

 ## 📊 Model Training
-The model uses transfer learning with the **ResNet50** architecture.
+The model uses 3 CNN layers.
 The training process is detailed in a Jupyter notebook included in the repository.

 ---